AdobeDocs/analytics.en/help/components/dimensions/tracking-code.md

 ## Dimension items

 Dimension items include the names of tracking codes on your site.
 Your organization determines what specific dimension items you want to use.
+See [Campaign tracking](/help/implement/use-cases/campaign-tracking.md) for more information.

 ## Compare the Tracking code dimension with Marketing channels that collect tracking codes